Куда я попал?

 ComRAT

-ComRAT has encrypted and stored its orchestrator code in the Registry as well as a PowerShell script into the WsqmCons Registry key.(Citation: ESET ComRAT May 2020)(Citation: CISA ComRAT Oct 2020)
+ComRAT has modified Registry values to store encrypted orchestrator code and payloads.(Citation: ESET ComRAT May 2020)(Citation: CISA ComRAT Oct 2020)

 Avaddon